web-native/docs/chtml/v1e/scoped-js/README.md

 </script>
 ```

-Scoped JS is also able to pick up deep mutations for statements that reference deep into an object, as in `clock.currentTime`.
+Statements may also reference deep mutations made on the bound data object, as in the `clock.currentTime` reference below.

 ```html
 <body>